 According to a 2021 study by KPMG, three-quarters of surveyed executives agree that AI is more hype and less reality.
-Half of the respondents also agreed that AI is moving too fast in their industry, and that they wished to move faster.
+Half of the respondents also agreed that AI is moving too fast in their industry and wished to move faster.

-The hype of AI leads companies to get into the game with a false perception of what AI can help them achieve.
-Without a clear understanding of what the technology can and can’t accomplish today, there is a lot of risk in getting involved.
+The buildup of AI leads companies to get into the game with a false perception of what AI can help them achieve.
+Without a clear understanding of what technology can and can’t accomplish today, there is a lot of risk in getting involved.

 Another significant fact is that 92% of said respondents are implementing the technology and believe in its ability to deliver value in terms of high efficiency.
-While there is confidence in the technology, there is a hype that understates the challenges involved.
+While there is confidence in the technology, hype understates the challenges involved.

 The overpromise of AI led to the coining of the term ‘AI Winter’ to describe the period of boom and bust in the 90s when the technology faded for a while.
 As it did, people left training programs stranded.
 So today, the huge market demand for AI doesn’t match the availability of proficient professionals.

-Consequently, the advice and implementation a lot of companies receive is experimentative.
+Consequently, the advice and implementation a lot of companies receive are experimentative.

 87% of data science projects never go into the production stage.
 And 70% of companies report minimal or zero impact from AI.